Our office will be closed on 7/4/2022.

-The Elite Sports Medicine + Orthopedics team uses minimally invasive spine surgery (MISS) techniques to perform complex operations without having to make large incisions into your tissues.
+The Elite Sports Medicine and Orthopedics team uses minimally invasive spine surgery techniques to perform complex operations without having to make large incisions into your tissues.

-Minimally invasive spine surgery only requires small cuts, through which your surgeon fits a device called a tubular retractor.
+MISS only requires small cuts, through which your surgeon fits a device called a tubular retractor.
 The retractor pushes your muscles aside to form a channel through which your surgeon can access your spine.

-Your surgical team uses a type of moving X-ray called fluoroscopy and an operating microscope to see the surgical site in great detail.
+Your surgical team uses a moving X-ray called fluoroscopy and an operating microscope to see the surgical site in great detail.
 They place specialized instruments down the retractor to complete your spinal surgery.

-The Elite Sports Medicine + Orthopedics team specializes in minimally invasive spine surgery to treat a range of back and neck problems.
+The Elite Sports Medicine + Orthopedics team specializes in MISS to treat a range of back and neck problems.

-The board-certified spine surgeons at Elite Sports Medicine + Orthopedics offer several types of minimally invasive spine surgery.
+The board-certified spine doctors in Nashville offer several types of minimally invasive spine surgery.
 One of the main ones is spinal fusion, which involves combining two or more vertebrae to form one solid unit.

 Fusion stops the movement between your vertebrae that can cause back pain and often occurs after removing a herniated disc.
 This minimally invasive spine surgery can also help halt spinal abnormalities like scoliosis from getting worse and treat problems like lumbar instability and spinal injuries.

 ALIF is a procedure where your surgeon accesses your spine from the front of your body to fuse vertebrae in your lower back.
 The surgeon replaces the disc with a bone graft, which helps the vertebrae fuse during the recovery process.

 Our spine specialists in Nashville and Franklin, Tennessee, perform MISS to relieve pain from herniated discs and other back issues.
 To benefit from the exceptional expertise of the minimally invasive spine surgery team at Elite Sports Medicine + Orthopedics, call the office nearest you or book an appointment online today.